Connecticut Child Endangerment Lawyer

 As any parent knows, children sometimes do not always tell the truth.
 Sometimes they will exaggerate or fabricate the truth out of emotion, or for attention, humor, revenge, or other reasons that are not readily apparent to a child’s parents, teachers or loved ones.
 The risks when children make criminal accusations against an individual are severe—as educators, doctors and therapists are mandated reporters under Connecticut law and in most circumstances, they must report allegations of abuse or neglect to the Connecticut Department of Children and Families (“DCF”) or the local police department.

 When reports or “referrals” like this are made to DCF or the police, these authorities will likely commence an investigation and attempt to interview the individual suspected of abusing the child or putting the child in harm’s way.
 Remember that anything you say to these investigators can be used against you in a criminal prosecution.
 There is no “off the record” during an investigation like this.
+Speak to an experienced attorney to learn more about risk of injury to a minor and child endangerment laws in Ct.

 Risk of Injury Arraignments & Protective Order Hearings